cs-ed/edtech-plan-stevewalston/README.md

    * To be watched as a class projected onto a whiteboard
  * A check for understanding
    * To be completed individually by students in one of three ways:
-     * Logged into the lesson materials in CodeHS on their individual Chromebooks, on pre-printed handouts, or in their notebooks depending on needs
+     * Logged into the lesson materials in CodeHS on their individual Chromebooks, on pre-printed handouts, or written in their notebooks
    * Misunderstandings are clarified as a class by annotating on the presenting computer or directly on the whiteboard where the projected image is
  * Example problems presented in varying ways, depending on the lesson:
    * By projecting from CodeHS onto a whiteboard, by writing directly on the whiteboard, or by students filling in a pre-printed graphic organizer
-   * Students will interact with sample problems through guided practice
+   * Students will interact with sample problems through guided practice in one of three ways depending on needs, availability and time:
+     * Logged into the lesson materials in CodeHS on their indivifual Chromebooks, on pre-printed handouts, or written in their notebooks
-   * Some to be completed individually, as pairs or in groups
+   * Students will then complete sample problems individually, as pairs or in groups depending on the specifics of the lesson in one of three ways depending on needs, availability and time:
-   * Students receive feedback
+     * Logged into the lesson materials in CodeHS on their indivifual Chromebooks, on pre-printed handouts, or written in their notebooks
+   * Feedback will be provided throughout the practice time:
+     * By the teacher to individual students, pairs or groups
+     * By the teacher to the whole class
+     * By students to the whole class
  * Exercises
    * To be completed individually, as pairs or in groups
    * Students receive feedback